-- 4.1 The major change for the forthcoming winter maintenance policy document is the proposed expansion of the current four night shift routes to give a total of six night shift gritting routes covering the PKC roads network.
-This model has been researched and evaluated as providing the capability to maintain resilience levels for carrying out gritting and snow clearing operations to our strategic network of roads as detailed.
-This should be seen in the overall context of mitigating the effects of losing a further three front line gritters as part of the budget savings taken in 2016/17. - 4.2 As in previous years Elected Members were given the opportunity throughout the winter and in March/April 2018 to become involved in agreeing the route categories with the Roads Maintenance Partnership.
-The policy also allows unadopted roads with an important community use to be included within the categorisation and is not restricted to adopted roads. - 4.3 As local circumstances, and travel patterns change, winter maintenance categories are subject to change and Elected Members have a role in identifying and agreeing such changes.
-However the resources available to carry out winter maintenance are finite, so if the relative priority of a road or footway is to be raised then the priority of another road or footway within a particular Ward, must be reduced.

-- 4.4 The Council is likely to receive complaints about the winter maintenance service due to high public expectations, limited available resources and the vagaries of the weather.
-A distinction has to be made between complaints related to proven failures to meet the approved level of service and complaints regarding the policy. - 4.5 At the end of the 2017 2018 winter comments on the winter service provision were invited from Elected Members and from Community Councils. - 4.6 Responses were received from individuals or groups throughout the winter and the table below tabulates the principal issues raised.
-Within available resources, it is possible to address some but not all of these issues. - 4.7 Appendix 4 details the complaints/request for service and the responses provided.
-This detail is from centrally held database for this purpose.
+- 4.1 As in previous years Elected Members were given the opportunity throughout the winter and in April 2019 to become involved in agreeing the route categories with the Roads Maintenance Partnership.
+The policy also allows unadopted roads with an important community use to be included within the categorisation and is not restricted to adopted roads. - 4.2 As local circumstances, and travel patterns change, winter maintenance categories are subject to change and Elected Members have a role in identifying and agreeing such changes.
+However the resources available to carry out winter maintenance are finite, so if the relative priority of a road or footway is to be raised then that of another road or footway within a particular Ward must be reduced. - 4.3 The Council is likely to receive complaints about the winter maintenance service due to high public expectations, limited available resources and the vagaries of the weather.
+A distinction has to be made between complaints related to proven failures to meet the approved level of service and complaints regarding the policy. - 4.4 At the end of the 2018 2019 winter comments on the winter service provision were invited from Elected Members and from Community Councils. - 4.5 Responses were received from individuals or groups throughout the winter and Appendix 4 details the principal issues raised.
+Within available resources, it is possible to address some but not all of these issues.